 By Erika Ettin

-Falling off the earth, pulling the disappearing act, ghosting … it all means the same thing: just ending a relationship without having to courtesy to tell your significant other that you’re ending the relationship.
-There was an article in Huffington Post called ‘Ghosting:’ The 21st-Century Dating Problem Everyone Talks About, But No One Knows How To Deal With discussing how people are simply disappearing because that seems easier than breaking up with someone.
+Falling off the earth, pulling the disappearing act, ghosting, etc... it all means the same thing: just ending a relationship without having to courtesy to tell your significant other that you’re ending the relationship.
+An article featured in Huffington Post discussed how people are simply disappearing because that seems easier than breaking up with someone.
 The ghoster’s rationale is that he or she doesn’t want to hurt the other person’s feelings.
 Ghosting is an issue for daters in general, especially for those using online dating sites.

-We all know that, in reality, the only person whose feelings are spared is the ghoster him or herself.
+We all know that, in reality, the only person whose feelings are spared is the ghoster's own self.
 It’s the weak choice.
 You need to muster up the courage to have an actual conversation, whether you’ve been on three dates or 300.
 The other person deserves that much.

 That brings us to me.
 I got ghosted.
 Just because I’m a dating coach doesn’t make me immune to the behavior of others, unfortunately.
 Here’s what happened:

-I matched with Josh on an online dating app at the end of 2013.
+I matched with Josh through Zoosk at the end of 2013.
 Because it snowed so often that winter and the fact that he lived an hour away—I’m in Washington, DC and he’s in Baltimore—we had to postpone our first meeting several times.
 We finally met that March.
 It was a nice date.
 Nothing mind-blowing, but definitely nice.
 He came into DC one or two more times, and while I determined that “Baltimore Josh” wasn’t going to be the great love of my life, I did enjoy his company enough to continue to see him, even in a friendship capacity, which I clearly expressed to him.

 Josh and I saw each other about once a month, sometimes twice, over the course of the next year or so.
 I wouldn’t call what we had a relationship, but it was more than simply a friendship.
 We talked almost every day, either over the phone or over text.
 It was comfortable.
 I liked having him in my life, in whatever form that took.